How to Install Kubernetes on Ubuntu 22.04

 Step 4: Deploy Pod Network to Cluster

-A pod network is a way to allow communication between different nodes in the cluster.
-This tutorial uses the Flannel node network manager to create a pod network.
+A pod network enables communication between nodes in a cluster.
+This tutorial uses Flannel, a node network manager, to create a pod network.

 Apply the Flannel manager to the master node by executing the steps below: